WillianG83/FalconBriefInstaller/README.md

 - {platform+variation} (es.
 F-16C, F-15C), are rendered only when the player aircraft platform and variation matches.

 In addition to custom pages, config.ini located in Documents\FalconBrief allow further fine tunes:
+- GenerateDDS, 0 or 1.
+Generate DDS and swap with default textures
 - HighContrastMap, 0 or 1.
 Use colorized or high contrast image for map
 - LeftPages, 0 ...
 N comma separeted list.
 Indicated which page to generate and the order for left kneeboard
 - RightPages, 0 ...
 N comma separeted list.
 Indicated which page to generate and the order for right kneeboard
 - UnifiedPages, 0 ...
 N comma separeted list.
 Indicated which page to generate and the order for unified kneeboard

 Page Codes:
 0 = MissionData
 1 = Commns
 2 = SPINS
 3 = IFF
 4 = Link16
 5 = Loadout
 6 = WaypointAndTargets
 7 = ThreatsTable
 8 = Airports
+9 = StationsList
-9 = LExtraCommon
+10 = LExtraCommon
-10 = LExtraPlatform
+11 = LExtraPlatform
-11 = LExtraVariation
+12 = LExtraVariation
-12 = NormalChecklist
+13 = NormalChecklist
-13 = EmergencyChecklist
+14 = EmergencyChecklist
-14 = BulleyeMap
+15 = BulleyeMap
-15 = FlightPathMap
+16 = FlightPathMap
-16 = EngagementZoneMap
+17 = EngagementZoneMap
-17 = CAS
+18 = CAS
-18 = Notes
+19 = Notes
-19 = RExtraCommon
+20 = RExtraCommon
-20 = RExtraPlatform
+21 = RExtraPlatform
-21 = RExtraVariation
+22 = RExtraVariation